keldefrawy/keldefrawy.github.io/_rd_articles/how-a-laboratory-shatters.md

 6. **Transition:** maintained paths to users, products, missions, standards, manufacturing, and operations.
 7. **Outcomes:** scientific, technical, transition, institutional, and public-value results assessed separately.

 The most informative statistic may be **team retention conditional on capability**, not overall retention.
 Keeping 90 percent of employees can still eliminate a capability if the departing 10 percent contains its only experimentalist and transition lead.
 Keeping a famous principal investigator can conceal the loss of the engineers who made the work reproducible.
+The percentages are illustrative; the measurement unit is the working capability, not the payroll fraction. <span class="rd-evidence-token" data-evidence="A">A</span>

 Where public funds, public missions, or unique national assets are involved, transition agreements should go beyond property inventories.
 They can require team-level retention plans, continued archive and tool access, funding for unfinished validation, apprenticeship continuity, and a named owner for each mission-critical capability.
 These requirements should expire after review; they are bridges, not claims of institutional immortality.